 Arles is located on the edge of the Camargue, due South from Avignon and East of Nimes.
 You can pick up the TGV at either Nimes or Avignon and you can fly to Marseille or Montpellier.

-Best places in France to visit # 14 - Aigues Mortes
+14. Best sites in France to visit - Aigues Mortes

 Spending time in Aigues Mortes is never a hardship.
 This medieval walled town is romantically set among the plains of the Camargue.
 A tour of Aigues-Mortes' walls and grid pattern streets is a must on any visit to the South of France.
 Although popular with tourists in the height of Summer, you can nonetheless still spend a very pleasant day wandering around the shops and eating at the pavement restaurants in the centre.
 Aigues-Mortes, South France, was originally intended to be the principal port in the South of France.
 It was founded in 1246 by Louis IX, who used the Port as his base for two expeditions from the South of France to Cyprus and Tunis (where he met with his death).
 For a time the town prospered from the nearby salt beds, but by the end of the 14th century Aigues-Mortes had become a back-water town, with its port area being swallowed up with silt.
 The town seems to have ambled through history up until the 19th century when it was rediscovered as a place to visit.